0x78654C/xTerminal/README.md

     -------------------- OpenAI/OpenRouter -------------------
-    cgpt      -- Ask OpenAI(chatGPT), OpenRouter and Ollama questions and display answer in terminal. cgpt -setkey key_from_openai       : Store the API key provided by OpenAI or OpenRouter cgpt <question_you_want_to_ask>    : Display the answer for your question.
+    cgpt      -- Ask OpenAI(chatGPT), OpenRouter and Ollama questions and display answer in terminal. cgpt -setkey                       : Store the API key provided by OpenAI or OpenRouter cgpt -setmodel                     : Set model to use with OpenAI or OpenRouter. cgpt -currm                        : Display current used OpenAI or OpenRouter model. cgpt <question_you_want_to_ask>    : Display the answer for your question.

                  Ollama parameters: